BigPolarBear1/factorization/README.md

 Shit day...
 I will try to finish this this weekend.
 Having a hard time thinking clearly right now with the police coming here to announce they opened a terrorism case against me.
 I will finish this work, and then I'm gone.
 I'm not going to subject myself to this humiliation and everything else they have been doing these last 2 years.
 Can't touch me if i'm not here anymore. losers.

+I think tomorrow I will make preparations to flee the country.
+I'll just go on foot.
+Rather be homeless for a little while then this.